Hyomoto/FAST/README.md

 * read( a ) - Reads a and converts it into entries in the map.
 * toString() - Returns the map as a string which can be read with read()
 #### DsQueue( values... )
-Provides a garbage-collected queue, operates on a first-in-first-out basis.
+A garbage-collected queue, operates on a first-in-first-out basis.
 Enqueues the values as provided.
 Implements DsChain.
 * enqueue( a... ) - Adds the entries into the queue in order given.
 * enqueue_at_head() - Adds the entries into the head of the queue in the order given.
 * dequeue() - Removes the entry at the head of the queue and returns it.